rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 - and a [visit module] for walking the AST and inspecting or mutating the AST nodes.

 The main entrypoint to the parser is via the various `parse_*` functions in the [parser module].
-They let you do things like turn a filemap into a token stream, create a parser from the token stream, and then execute the parser to get a `Crate` (the root AST node).
+They let you do things like turn a [`FileMap`][filemap] (e.g. the source in a single file) into a token stream, create a parser from the token stream, and then execute the parser to get a `Crate` (the root AST node).

 To minimise the amount of copying that is done, both the `StringReader` and `Parser` have lifetimes which bind them to the parent `ParseSess`.
 This contains